Lyon Oaks Dog Park

 Features a 13-acre fenced enclosure with small dog area, benches, shelter and picnic tables, water fountain and field training area.
-We also offer a Pay Station (just past the Contact Station) where Daily Vehicle Permits can be purchased for $5 for entry into the Dog Park.

 Offers a 24-acre fenced enclosure with small dog area, including two trails, picnic shelter, drinking water, field area, new parking lot; and access to Lake Sixteen for swimming (sorry, dogs only!)
 Modern restrooms are available.